Valley Spring Junior High

 • Be polite after every speech

-I like speechdrop.net but email chains are good too. (also sry in advance this is longer than I thought it was gonna be) gwsmi26@icstudents.org
+I like speechdrop.net but email chains are fine ig. (also sry in advance this is longer than I thought it was gonna be

 I'm Gwen Smith, a student @ICW '26.
-Im a Varsity debater, I mostly do LD but I've done a PF tournament, a Policy tournament, and some speech events.
+Im a Varsity debater, I mostly do LD but I've done PF, Policy, Congress, and some speech events (HI, Spont, Extemp).
 I'm familiar with how most stuff works.
-Feel free to just call me "Gwen" ("Judge" is also fine)
+Feel free to just call me Gwen, Judge, dude, bro, anything is chill with me.

 TL;DR: Be nice in round, be persuasive, everything is chill with me, Ill vote on pretty much anything if you convince me enough.
+For event specific stuff, just ctrl f your event.
 (Novices can just ctrl f "novice")

 Framework/phil- I love seeing framework clash, please try and interact with your opponents if applicable.
 I'll include opinions on this during RFD and my notes.
 Phil is literally so fun, do what you want.

-Policy style stuff-These are alright, I'm personally more of a K and phil debater so I don't really read these, just have good warranting and have good tags. im very neutral about these.
+Policy Style (LARP)-These are alright, I'm personally more of a K debater so I don't really read this stuff, just have good warranting and have good tags. im very neutral about these.
+Im not a huge fan of extinction impacts and would like to see something more unique, that being said, im not gonna penalize you for it.
+I would rather you dont read this in front of me, but if you do, make it interesting (SPACE COL!!!!)

-Speed- I can handle most speeds, I go pretty fast in rounds so it's kinda contradictory to say you can't go that fast.
+Speed- I can handle most speeds.
 If your spreading is clear and I'm on the Email chain I should be ok.
 I might shout clear if it's really bad.
 SLOW DOWN ON CLAIMS AND TAGS PLEASE!!!

 Trix-These are fine ig, I dont particularly enjoy these, but if the debate boils down to the trick, Ill vote on it.
 If the trick is stupid I might actually not vote on it because I personally hate responding to them.
-I will not vote on any more than 2 Aprioris, three friv shells or anything realated to Joe Biden.
-(Refer to Isaac McCarty)
+I will not vote on any more than 2 Aprioris or three friv shells.

 Theory- totally fine, just make it not incredibly friv unless you plan to make the round funny.
-(Look to Jerry Li's ICW Paradigm for all my prefs as well)
+Defaults are as follows

 Speaks- Yes everyone's favorite part.
 I'll give speaks based on a couple factors.
 1) If you come up with creative arguments and have clash on different fronts.
 2) If you use your time in good ways and give good speeches.
 That shows that you are thinking about what you're doing instead of just doing it because someone else told you to.